Skip to contents

 vismat(ped)

-# Method 2: Plot from pedmatrix object
+# Method 2: from pedmat object

 vismat(A)

-# Method 3: Plot from plain matrix
+# Method 3: from plain matrix

 # ============================================================